splinedrive/fpga_neo_pixel/Readme.md

 port the Libs to other SoCs.
 The only things that matter are the SPI and Neopixel managment.

 The implementation is based on an iceFun (ice40-hx8k, https://www.robot-electronics.co.uk/icefun.html).
 It is easy to port it to another FPGA, you only have to specify the frequency and pins.
-The current implementation is using a 16K-Fifo (ice40-hk8), maybe you can even try to control an 16k strip with it ;) A short video shows the result https://www.youtube.com/watch?v=bKlIKz7Y1Lk of my implementation.
+The current implementation is using a 1024-Fifo (ice40-hk8), maybe you can even try to control an 1024 strip with it.
+The possibility to control over 5K with ice40-hx8 (128k/24 ~ 5.3k) is given.
+You have only to modify the ADDRESS_LINE parameter of ram_sync in ws2812_ctl.v

+A short video shows the result https://www.youtube.com/watch?v=bKlIKz7Y1Lk of my implementation.

 A FPGA has many I/Os just extend it to many 1-wire-outputs to handle more strips in parallel.